svetstoykov/Redisboard.NET/README.md

 ### 1. Default Ranking 🏆
 Members are ordered by score first, and if there are ties in scores, they are then ordered **lexicographically**.
-There is no skipping in the records ranking. *This is Redis Sorted Set default ranking style*
+There is no skipping in the records ranking. *This is Redis Sorted Set default ranking style.*

 **Example:**
 ```